 On June 30, 2021, we entered into a Credit Facility Agreement (the "Credit Agreement") with one of the Company's directors.
-The Company can borrow up to \$3,500,000 under this Credit Agreement.
-On November 19, 2021, a payment of \$200,000 was paid toward the principal balance of the note.
-On November 19, 2021, a payment of \$200,000 was paid toward the principal balance of the note.
-As of June 30, 2022, the company has drawn a total of \$3,978,125 including cash in the amount of \$3,706,250 and \$271,875 of principal and accrued interest under the above-described UP Notes which were rolled into the credit facility.
-The loan is secured by all of our tangible and intangible assets, including intellectual property.
-We will repay the principal amount, plus accrued interest in 24 equal monthly installments commencing on December 31, 2022 and ending on December 31, 2024.
-This loan bears interest on unpaid balance at the rate of fifteen percent (15%) per annum.
-The Company may prepay this loan without notice, penalty or charge.
+The Company can borrow up to \$6,000,000 under this Credit Agreement amended on September 30, 2022.
+As of December 31, 2021, the company has drawn a total of \$3,478,125 including cash in the amount of \$3,206,250 and \$271,875 of principal and accrued interest under the above-described Note that was rolled into the Credit Facility and paid a total of \$200,000 toward the principal balance of the loan,

+The loan is secured by all of our tangible and intangible assets including intellectual property.
+This loan bears interest on the unpaid balance at the rate of fifteen percent (15%) per annum.
+The Company may prepay this loan without notice, penalty, or charge.
 In consideration of the lender's agreement to provide the facility, the Company issued warrants to purchase shares of its common stock at an exercise price of \$1.67 per share in connection with the issuance of funds under this Credit Agreement.
 The warrants are exercisable for a period commencing upon issuance of the notes and ending 36 months after issuance of the financing.
-In addition, the Company has agreed to issue to the lender additional warrants entitling the lender to purchase a number of shares of the Company's common stock equal to twenty percent (20%) of the amount of the advances made divided by the volume weighted average price over the 30 trading days preceding the advance (VWAP).
-Each warrant will be exercisable over a three year period at an exercise price equal to the VWAP.
+In addition, the Company has agreed to issue to the lender additional warrants entitling the lender to purchase a number of shares of the Company's common stock equal to twenty percent (20%) of the amount of the advances made divided by the volume-weighted average price over the 30 trading days preceding the advance (the "VWAP").
+Each warrant will be exercisable over a three-year period at an exercise price equal to the VWAP.
+Under the original terms of the Credit Agreement, the Company was to begin repaying the principal amount, plus accrued interest, in 24 equal monthly installments commencing on June 30, 2022, and ending on June 30, 2024.
+On August 13, 2022, the Lender agreed to postpone the 24-month repayment period to a later period commencing on January 31, 2022, and further agreed that interest accrued on the loan between July 1, 2022 and December 31, 2022 is to be settled in shares of the Company's common stock.